 How did I feel?
 How did I feel to do a night sail with no moon?

-When I first started doing night sails I thought I’d be scared.
-I also thought I’d feel like a speck of dust in a massive desert, but to my surprise I didn’t feel fear and instead of feeling insignificant I felt connected with life.
+When I first started sailing through the night I thought I’d be scared.
+I also thought I’d feel like a speck of dust in a massive desert, but to my surprise, I didn’t feel fear and instead of feeling insignificant I felt connected with life.